Find Trade Colleges

 Around 87% of students who apply get accepted.
 Of the accepted students, 44% are men and 56% are women.

-61% of South Dakota State students take out loans to afford college costs.
+Approximately 61% of the students who attend this school take out loans.
 The typical student loan amount is $7,767 a year.
-The student loan default rate of 0.7% means most graduates are not struggling to pay off their loans.
+The school reports a student loan default rate of 0.7% which is much lower than the average rate of 10.8%!

 #8